5 Fantastic Wines That Pair with Pasta Dishes

-When planning a delicious meal to share with friends or family, pasta is a perfect choice, but you do need to be careful to choose the right wine and make that dinner party a wonderful experience.
+When planning a delicious meal to share with friends or family, pasta is a perfect choice, but you do need to be careful to choose the right wine to make that dinner party a wonderful experience.

 There are two major types of pasta: fresh pasta and dried pasta, but there are actually over 400 variations of those two kinds, and those variations are mainly shape varieties.
+(Not unlike wine!)

 Pasta & Pork Bolognese